-3This provides support to the view that voters are fiscal conservatives (Peltzman, 1992) and challenges the conclusion of the model of Jensen and Rutherford (2002) ("based on majority voting of self-interested households, debt reduction would never occur", p.1).
+3Similarly, it challenges the conclusion of the model of Jensen and Rutherford (2002) ("based on majority voting of self-interested households, debt reduction would never occur", p.1).

-interest works differently for old, young and old-poor, hinting at the importance of distributional aspects and bequest constraints (Cukierman and Meltzer, 1989).
+tion are expected in the medium-run, voters favor a stronger consolidation; expected income mobility matters; people with higher time preferences favor a weaker consolidation; older people tend to favor a weaker consolidation than younger people.
+Also, self-interest works differently for old, young and old-poor, hinting at the importance of distributional aspects and bequest constraints (Cukierman and Meltzer, 1989).

-Third, the results corroborate the view that intergenerational altruism is importantparents care for their children, which does not occasion a big surprise.
-However, what is more is that this effect is not as strong as one might have expected and that it does not apply for all parents.
-In particular, I find that only those parents who expect their children to have a lower living standard relative to their own living standard differ in their demand for consolidation while parents expecting their children to have the same or a higher living standard do not differ from non-parents.
-From a political economy point of view, this has implications: while 62% of respondents have children, only one fourth of voters expect their children to have a lower living standard.
-This suggests that election can not be won if politicians solely appeal to voters responsibility concerning intergenerational altruism.
+Third, the results corroborate the view that intergenerational altruism is important which does not occasion a big surprise.
+What is more, this effect is not as strong as one might have expected and it is confined to only those parents who expect their children to have a lower living standard relative to their own living standard.
+This applies only to one fourth of parents or to about 15% of voters suggesting that election can not be won if politicians solely appeal to voters responsibility concerning the next generation.

 Fourth, the paper reveals that intragenerational fairness has a substantial impact on the demand for consolidation.
 Consolidation measures which are perceived as "fair" dampen the negative impact of financial affliction.
-The literature has debated the relative importance of the intergenerational distribution of debt versus aspects related to the intragenerational distribution of debt (Alesina and Perotti, 1994).
+The literature has debated the relative importance of the intergenerational versus the intragenerational distribution of debt (Alesina and Perotti, 1994).
 I show that both factors are important and that neither dominates the other.